Wonyoungism: Criticism

-Ella Jones, writing for Dazed, observed that disordered eating content, already prevalent in the K-pop community as a whole, was escalated "to an even more worrying extent" by some proponents of Wonyoungism, though she was clear to state that "Wonyoung herself has been careful to warn against extreme diet or lifestyle choices."
-Jones pointed out posts along the lines of "Speculation on Wonyoung's diet, 'mealspo' that might suit a rabbit, and dangerously low weigh-ins," as well as "elements of body image perfectionism," were widespread in the #Wonyoungism hashtag, and especially among young female users aged between 11 and 16.
+In Dazed, Ella Jones wrote that disordered eating content, already prevalent in the K-pop community, had escalated "to an even more worrying extent" among some proponents of Wonyoungism, though "Wonyoung herself has been careful to warn against extreme diet or lifestyle choices."
+Jones wrote, "Speculation on Wonyoung's diet, 'inspiration' that might suit a rabbit, and dangerously low weigh-ins", as well as "elements of body image perfectionism" were widespread in the #Wonyoungism hashtag, especially among girls aged between 11 and 16.

-Cao also pointed out that there was a hyperfixation within Wonyoungism toward exercise, thin bodies, and weight loss, though similar to Jones, she stated that Wonyoung herself has not practiced nor promoted certain lifestyle habits within Wonyoungism; she additionally cited a 2021 livestream in which Wonyoung actively stated that dieting was "bad for you."
-Cao, citing therapist Jennifer Whang, noted that some aspects of Wonyoungism showed troubling signs of early eating disorders among children at a time when such harms are unrecognizable to them, likening it to 2010s trends such as Tumblr's eating disorder culture or celebrity diet fads like the "IU Diet."
+Cao also wrote that there was a hyperfixation within Wonyoungism on exercise, thin bodies, and weight loss, though like Jones, she said that Wonyoung does not promote or even seem to practice certain lifestyle habits within Wonyoungism; she cited a 2021 livestream in which Wonyoung said dieting is "bad for you".
+Citing therapist Jennifer Whang, Cao noted that some aspects of Wonyoungism show troubling signs of early eating disorders among children at a time when such harms are unrecognizable to them, likening it to 2010s trends such as Tumblr's eating disorder culture or celebrity diet fads like the "IU Diet."

-Additionally, some fans of Ive have criticized Wonyoungism, or "the 'toxic Wonyoungism' community," for not only promoting unhealthy messaging around body image but denigrating the reputation of both Wonyoung and Ive as a whole.
-An anonymous user told Dazed: "it might be a hot take, but 'Wonyoungism' ruined IVE for me.
-A lot of the TikTok girls just focus on weight loss and EDs (eating disorders)—I feel so bad for Wonyoung, she doesn't deserve this."
+Some Ive fans have criticized Wonyoungism, or "the 'toxic Wonyoungism' community", for unhealthy body image messaging and denigrating the reputation of both Wonyoung and Ive as a whole.
+An anonymous user told Dazed: "it might be a hot take, but 'Wonyoungism' ruined Ive for me.
+A lot of the TikTok girls just focus on weight loss and EDs—I feel so bad for Wonyoung, she doesn't deserve this."

-Some proponents of Wonyoungism claim that toxic lifestyle habits—such as disordered eating and an unhealthy obsession with fitness—are not, in fact, endorsed by the trend, with some users calling such content "shameless" and "promoting things that can cause harm to someone's life."
-As a reaction, some Wonyoungism content creators have tried to steer the trend toward body positivity and also finding other avenues of positive encouragement among one another.
+Some proponents of Wonyoungism say that toxic lifestyle habits such as disordered eating and obsession with fitness are not in fact endorsed by the trend, with some calling such content "shameless" and "promoting things that can cause harm to someone's life."
+Some Wonyoungism content creators have tried to steer the trend toward body positivity and finding other avenues of encouragement.
 A TikTok content creator named Anastasia told The Daily Beast, "I am sure that Wonyoung herself would not want her name to be associated with unhealthy practices.
 We should take care of our body and mind.
 That is the main message of the movement."